sigasi/sigasi_insights/opinion/thesis-winand.md

 Note that this file can still be processed with WaveDrom to generate the documenation.
 The resulting documentation image will be exactly the same with both files.

 ### Running the tool
-When the tool is run, it combines information from the design file and the source file to generate a testbench.
+When the tool runs, it combines information from the design file and the source file to generate a testbench.
 This testbench is then run using the [vUnit][vunit] framework, which logs important information.
 The output of this process is then used to build a comparison file that will compare the behavior of the design to the expected behavior.
 This file is called the result file.

 ### Output files
 A result file is very similar to the source file.
-It is also a waveJSON formatted file that can be processed by WaveDrom.
+It's also a waveJSON formatted file that can be processed by WaveDrom.
 It will show the discrepancies between expected output and simulated output.

 In this case the design meets the specifications, so there are no discrepancies between documention and simulation signals.

 ![output example][output file]

 ## Is this the solution to all life's problems?
 Perhaps one day.
-For now it is only a proof of concept that has it limitations.
+For now it is only a proof of concept that has limitations.
 It is useful for relatively simple designs and smaller (unit) tests.
-For example, for designs the size of an SPI master interface the system will still function, but the result file will become crowded and less readable when there are a lot of errors.
+For example: for designs the size of an SPI master interface, the system will still function.
+But the result file will become crowded and less readable when there are a lot of errors.

 ## That's it!
 Thank you for reading!
 If you want to learn more, you can find the source code, the full thesis report and more [here][thesis].

-Finally I would like to thank Lieven, Hendrik and Philippe at Sigasi one last time for the opportunity to do my masters thesis with them and for the support they have given me.
+Finally I would like to thank Lieven, Hendrik and Philippe at Sigasi one last time for the opportunity to do my master's thesis with them and for the support they have given me.

 [Sigasi]: https://www.sigasi.com